ertis-research/lwm2m-blockchain/besu/05_gcp_network.md

     1. You will be asked to log in to continue.
 A new window of your default browser will be prompted to perform Google Cloud authentication.
     2. Then, pick a cloud project (or create a new one)to use.
     3. Finally, select a default Compute Region and Zone.
 As of May 2021, there is no region in Spain.
 However, a region will be created in Madrid in the next few years.
 In the meantime, I do recommend to use **europe-west1-b** (located in Belgium).

+#### Windows
+Download the [Cloud SDK installer](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe), launch it and complete the process.

+NOTE: Cloud SDK requires Python.
+Supported versions are Python 3 (preferred, 3.5 to 3.8) and Python 2 (2.7.9 or higher).

 ### Adding a firewall rule for Besu API
 In order to communicate with Besu JSON-RPC API it is necessary to expose API port.
 To do that, Google Cloud provides firewall rules.